 position, the contractor or employer may make simultaneous, conditional offers of reinstatement to eligible employees for the same position; provided, that the contractor or employer makes offers of reinstatement based on seniority within job classifications, unless the employer is offering reinstatement to positions at a restaurant, tavern, brew pub, nightclub, or club.

-“(4) A contractor or employer shall not hire a new employee for a position until all eligible employees have either not responded to an offer of reinstatement or the declined offer of reinstatement.
+“(4) A contractor or employer shall not hire a new employee for a position until all eligible employees have either not responded to an offer of reinstatement by the deadline indicated in it or have declined the offer of reinstatement.

 “Sec.
 203. Changes in controlling interest or employer.

-“(a) This section shall not apply to eligible employees otherwise covered by section 102.
+“(a) This section shall not apply to:

+“(1) Eligible employees otherwise covered by section 102; or

+“(2) Eligible or retained employees who work at restaurants, taverns, brew pubs, nightclubs, or clubs unless the change in

+controlling interest or identity of an employer would have no demonstrable change to its operations.

-“(b) The requirements of section 202 shall apply to a new employer.
+“(b) Except as provided in subsection (a) of this section, the requirements of section 202 shall apply to a new employer.

 “(c)(1) A new employer shall retain any: